ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 `NAME` | Arbitrary name that you give to the instance.
 `SERVICE_NAME` | `cloudantnosqldb`
 `PLAN_NAME` | Lite plan or Standard plan.
-`LOCATION` | The location where you want to deploy: AP North, Germany, Global, Sydney, United Kingdom, US East, or US South.
+`LOCATION` | The location where you want to deploy includes: AP North, Germany, Global, Sydney, United Kingdom, US East, or US South.
 `legacyCredentials` | Defaults to true.
 This field dictates whether the instance uses both legacy and IAM credentials or IAM credentials only.

 For more information about choosing an authentication method, see the [IAM guide](/docs/services/Cloudant?topic=cloudant-ibm-cloud-identity-and-access-management-iam-#ibm-cloud-identity-and-access-management-iam-){: new_window}.
 The {{site.data.keyword.cloudant_short_notm}} team recommends that you use IAM access controls over {{site.data.keyword.cloudant_short_notm}} legacy authentication whenever possible.
 {: important}

-In this example, we want to create an instance of an {{site.data.keyword.cloudant_short_notm}} service by using the `Lite` plan (where the instance name is `cs20170517a` in the US-South location and uses IAM credentials only), you create this instance by using a command similar to the following example:
+In this example, we want to create an instance of an {{site.data.keyword.cloudant_short_notm}} service by using the `Lite` plan.
+The instance name is `cs20170517a` in the US-South location and uses IAM credentials only.
+You create this instance by using a command similar to the following example:

 ```sh
 ibmcloud resource service-instance-create cs20170517a cloudantnosqldb lite us-south -p '{"legacyCredentials": false}'
 ```
 {: codeblock}

-After creating the service instance, {{site.data.keyword.cloud_notm}}
+After you create the service instance, {{site.data.keyword.cloud_notm}}
-responds with a message similar to the following example:
+responds with a message similar to the one in the following example:

 ```sh
 Creating service instance cs20170517a in resource group default of account John Does's Account as j.doe@email.com...